EugeneBoondock/EugeneBoondock/README.md

 # 👋 Welcome

 Hey, I’m Eugene Boondock.
-I build, I experiment, I think a lot about AI—and sometimes I get lost in virtual worlds like Earth2.
+I build, I experiment, I think a lot about AI and sometimes I get lost in virtual worlds like Earth2.
 This space is where I share the things I'm working on, learning, or just exploring out of curiosity.
 Currently working on [**UniFriend**](https://github.com/EugeneBoondock/unifriend) - Platform for students

 ---